360 pp., 6.125 x 9.25, 17 halftones, 2 maps

 For more information about Simon Balto, visit the Author Page.

 "Simon Balto’s study of twentieth-century black Chicago provides new insights into the historical roots of police abuse in black communities while challenging scholarship that posits the mid-twentieth century as a turning point for deteriorating relationships between the police and black Americans.
-This beautifully written history is a model of clarity and moral passion."--Beryl Satter, Rutgers University
+This beautifully written history is a model of clarity and moral passion."--Beryl Satter, author of Family Properties: How the Struggle over Race and Real Estate Transformed Chicago and Urban America

 "The last several years have seen important histories written about the rise of mass incarceration in the United States, but what has been missing are studies that deepen our understanding of American policing.
 Simon Balto offers a much-needed history of policing in Chicago, clearly articulating the connection between the Chicago Police Department’s record of racism and abuse and its contemporary crisis of police brutality."--Keeanga-Yamahtta Taylor, author of From BlackLivesMatter to Black Liberation